drallard/drallard.github.io/about.md

 ### University of Maryland Department of Plant Science
 #### College Park, MD (2013 - 2016)
-Graduate Research Assistant to [Dr. Shirley Micallef](https://psla.umd.edu/research/research-lab-pages/micallef-lab-produce-safety).
+Graduate Research Assistant to [Dr. Shirley Micallef](https://agnr.umd.edu/about/directory/shirley-micallef/).

-* Assessed the influence of on-farm conditions on the microbial ecology of tomato and cucumber plants in the agricultural environment through standard microbiological analysis as well as 16S rRNA sequencing and bioinformatic analysis.
+* Assessed the influence of on-farm conditions on the microbial ecology of tomato and cucumber plants in the agricultural environment through standard microbiological analysis as well as 16S rRNA gene sequencing and bioinformatic analysis.
 * Completed dissertation: Bacterial communities of the tomato phyllosphere: response to soil amendment application, rainfall, and insect visitation.